Basis Key Point

 How Safety Management System (SMS) Addresses the Organization's Role in Safety

 SMS requires the organization itself to examine its operations and the decisions around those operations.
 SMS allows an organization to adapt to change, increasing complexity, and limited resources.
 SMS will also promote the continuous improvement of safety through specific methods to predict hazards from employee reports and data collection.
 Organizations will then use this information to analyze, assess, and control risk.
 Part of the process will also include the monitoring of controls and of the system itself for effectiveness.
 SMS will help organizations comply with existing regulations while predicting the need for future action by sharing knowledge and information.
 Finally, SMS includes requirements that will enhance the safety attitudes of an organization by changing the safety culture of leadership, management, and employees.
-All these changes are designed to move the organization from reactive thinking to predictive thinking.
+All of these changes are designed to help the organization incorporate all three forms of rationale—reactive, proactive, and predictive thinking.

 Support Builds as Benefits Become Apparent

 SMS has generated wide support in the aviation community as an effective approach that can deliver real safety and financial benefits.
 SMSs integrate modern safety concepts into repeatable, proactive processes in a single system, emphasizing safety management as a fundamental business process to be considered in the same manner as other aspects of business management.
 The structure of SMS provides organizations greater insight into their operational environment, generating process efficiencies and cost avoidance.
 Some participants have found that benefits begin to materialize even in the early reactive stages of implementation.
-This continues as organizations evolve from reactive to proactive and predictive phases.
+This continues as organizations evolve to incorporate all three phases—reactive, proactive, and predictive—into their processes.